rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

     -   From the point where the virtual application is available to launch from a shortcut.
 Alternatively, it's from the point at which the file type association is registered and will launch a specified virtual application.

--   **User Profile Management** – The controlled and structured approach to managing user components associated with the environment.
+-   **User Profile Management**: The controlled and structured approach to managing user components associated with the environment.
 For example, user profiles, preference and policy management, application control and application deployment.
 You can use scripting or third-party solutions configure the environment as needed.

-<br>For App-V issues, use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).

 ## Related articles